Byaidu/PDFMathTranslate/docs/getting-started/USAGE_commandline.md

     pwd
     ```

     After executing this command, a pathname will be output.
-This pathname is the "*Current working directory*".
+This pathname is the "**Current working directory**".
 The translated files will appear here.

-!!! note

-    If your pathname contains spaces, please enclose it in quotation marks.

-    ```bash
-    pdf2zh "path with spaces/document.pdf"
-    ```

 !!! warning

-    - If you're using Windows and cannot open the file after downloading, please install [vc_redist.x64.exe](https://aka.ms/vs/17/release/vc_redist.x64.exe) and try again.

     - If you cannot access Docker Hub, please try the image on [GitHub Container Registry](https://github.com/Byaidu/PDFMathTranslate/pkgs/container/pdfmathtranslate).

     ```bash
     docker pull ghcr.io/byaidu/pdfmathtranslate
     docker run -d -p 7860:7860 ghcr.io/byaidu/pdfmathtranslate
     ```

+---

+#### Advance Usage

+For detailed explanations of additional command line parameters, please refer to [advanced usage](./../advanced/ADVANCED.md).